Are Business Brokers Worth It | 5 Benefits Working With a Broker

 Get the best price for your business.

-Let’s say you are looking to sell your business for $1 million, a business broker can help you understand how to structure the deal so that you get the most money from the sale.
+Let’s say you are looking to sell your business for $1 million; A business broker can help you understand how to structure the deal so that you get the most money from the sale.

-For example, let’s say that your business had a net income of $100,000 last year.
-Depreciation and amortization totaled $10,000.
-Your salary, benefits, and expenses totaled $50,000.
+For example, let’s say your business had a net income of $100,000 last year.
+Depreciation and amortization totaled $10,000, and your salary, benefits, and expenses totaled $50,000.
 The SDE would be $100,000 + $10,000 + $50,000, which equals $160,000.

 A business broker can help you understand what multiple buyers are willing to pay for businesses in your industry.
-They can also help you negotiate a higher price by showing buyers how your business compares to others in the industry.
+They can also help you negotiate a higher price by showing buyers how your company compares to others in the industry.

-Find the right buyer.
+Find the Right Buyer.

 Manage the process